 - Mansard Roof: A hipped or gabled roof in which each roof plane is doubly pitched.
 Popular on properties in France and the US

 If you opt to use the roof space as living space, there are a number of implications that you need to consider:

-Windows: you broadly have two options.
+You broadly have two options.
 Fit rooflights into the slope of the roof (simple and cheap) or build out from the roof, as you would with a dormer window.
 It rather depends on how big the roof space is and what you want to use it for.

-Future-proofing: if you don’t actually need the roof space, you can opt to build the open space and leave it unfinished.
+If you don’t actually need the roof space, you can opt to build the open space and leave it unfinished.
 Then in future, should you want more space, you have a relatively simple fitting-out process to undertake.
 Note that if you do this, you should still pay close attention both fire-proofing the access and determining how any staircase would run.